AnNyiiik/AlignmentOfUAVImages/README.md

    * results
 ### Experimental results
 There were two sets of satellite images as sets of reference images.
 The first set is Google Satellite, the second is ESRI World imagery.
 Both of sets were received via QGIS.
-Image collections can be received [here]().
 The reprojection error value and its standard deviation for each pair is presented in the following table:

 | pair  | provider         | reprojection error | standard deviation |
 | ----- | ---------------- | ------------------ | ------------------ |